Alessandro Giusti

-Alessandro "Sandro" Giusti (/fr/; born 10 September 2006) is a French racing driver who is set to compete in the FIA Formula 3 Championship for MP Motorsport as part of the Williams Driver Academy.
+Alessandro "Sandro" Giusti (/fr/; born 10 September 2006) is a French racing driver who last competedin the FIA Formula 3 Championship for MP Motorsport as part of the Williams Driver Academy.

 Previously, Giusti competed in the French F4 Championship, where he was the 2022 champion.
 He competed with ART Grand Prix in the 2024 Formula Regional European Championship, finishing fourth overall.
 He is a member of the Williams Driver Academy.